02. Pacific: My First True Encounter

 "Mr. Moon, please, please help me."

-Every morning, when the alarm rings at 6:30 a.m., I measure the sun's altitude with a sextant to plot Aomi's current position on a nautical chart.
+Every morning, when the alarm rings at 6:30 a.m., I measure the sun's altitude with a sextant to plot Aomi's position on a nautical chart.
 Then, I adjust the sail tension and hang wet clothes to dry on the railing.

 On nights with a full moon, a bluish-white light fills the air, and I can see the horizon as clearly as if it were daylight.